 1 Tablespoon Rhassoul (Red Moroccan) Clay

-1 Tablespoon lavender blossoms (flowers)
+1 Tablespoon lavender blossoms or (lavender flower powder)

 1 ml lavender essential oil